yahoo/covid-19-api/README.md

 ## Data Model

 The data model is evolving as more data becomes available worldwide.
 The current model includes pre-aggregated health record data broken out by geography.  `LatestHealthRecords` is a snapshot of the latest records available for the current day.  `HealthRecords` includes records dated by publication date (there can be gaps if data was unavailable).
+`Place` represents a geographical region in the map. `Place` has many to many relationships with itself to enable parent-child hierarchy.
+This allows Cities to have multiple Zip Codes (multiple parents in the hierarchy).

 ![Object UML](docs/data_model.png)